 You need to be careful when writing a cover letter.
 Though you have to be confident when showing that you understand the job description and how your skills and experience are relevant to the position; going too far or over the top may backfire.

-You absolutely don’t want to be excessively or unctuously flattering.
+You absolutely don’t want to be excessively flattering.
 However, if you’re bland, boring and standard, you may not get a response.

 Show a little personality in your cover letter, but find the right balance between being overly formal and too informal.
 Let your passion and enthusiasm come through, as long as it doesn’t sound fluffy or hokey.